 ii.
 Protection of the legacy and appreciation of the Airfield footprint.

 iii.
-Protection of key views, and the sensitive landscape gap before entering Hunsdon village (Fig. 21).
+Restoration of existing heritage buildings to provide a visitor centre with interpretation facilities relating to the history and natural environment of the Airfield and small-scale ancillary uses such as a café.

 iv.
-Restoration of existing heritage buildings to provide a visitor centre with interpretation facilities relating to the history and natural environment of the Airfield and small-scale ancillary uses such as a café.
+No formal recreation or commercial uses where the scale and nature of these uses would impact on the countryside setting and open character of the parkland or local amenity or be in conflict with other policy objectives.

 v.
-No formal recreation or commercial uses where the scale and nature of these uses would impact on the countryside setting and open character of the parkland or local amenity or be in conflict with other policy objectives.
+New buildings only if in keeping with local character and provided these are ancillary to the recreational use of the area, of a compatible scale and architectural design, and discreetly located.

 vi.
-New buildings only if in keeping with local character and provided these are ancillary to the recreational use of the area, of a compatible scale and architectural design, and discreetly located.
+Car parking provision in accordance with Policy TRA1 and, where required, located in small groups on the edge of the parkland and well-integrated with the landscape.

 vii.
-Car parking provision in accordance with Policy TRA1 and where required, located in small groups on the edge of the parkland and well-integrated with the landscape.
+Footpath, cycleway and bridleway connections to existing and new villages.

 viii.
-Establishment of appropriate footpath, cycleway and bridleway connections to existing and new villages, and onwards to Harlow Town Station and Harlow and the wider countryside.

-ix.
 Integration of flood water retention in the landscape to remedy, if necessary, surface water flood risk within Hunsdon village in consultation with the lead local flood authority (LLFA).